mellaurie/tone/pages/02.april-2020/05.blog/u4-post1/item.md

 [plugin:content-inject](_key-questions)

 There are a wide variety of possible learning environments in both F2F and online contexts.
-You might be familiar with Ferris Bueller's economics teacher in the 1986 movie where the dull, dry, monotone delivery of a lecture is portrayed.
+You might be familiar with Ferris Bueller's economics teacher in the 1986 movie *Ferris Bueller's Day Off*.

 ### Ferris Bueller's Economics teacher